Island Baseball League: COVID-19 Guidelines

 Sanitizing/Risk Reduction Guidelines

-2. Players are not permitted to throw the ball around the horn after outs.
+3. Baseball policy.
+Players are not permitted to throw the ball around the horn after outs.
+Both home and away teams provide their own baseballs and do not share them.

 5. Pitchers will NOT be allowed to go to his mouth between pitches.
 This will constitute an illegal ball and the ball must immediately be replaced by the pitching team.

-6. No team water coolers or shared drinking stations.
+6. No team water coolers or shared drinks.

-1. Players are required to sign an extended liability waiver noting the additional COVID-19 risks.
+1. All players are required to sign an extended liability waiver noting the additional COVID-19 risks.

 2. If you are feeling sick please stay home.
-Any COVID-19 positive players will not be allowed to the field until a doctor’s note is provided showing negative test results.
+Any COVID-19 positive players will not be allowed on the field until a doctor’s note is provided showing negative test results.

 3. Fans must adhere to six-foot social distancing practices.
 Bleachers are off limits until further notice.